20 Questions To Clarify Your Teaching For 2021

 In a maker space, the maker is empowered and everyone else becomes an audience.
 This is not a small shift.

-Some of these questions are get-off-my-lawn pushback, but questions like “How can we best use technology?
+Some of these questions are get-off-my-lawn pushback, but some questions are entirely reasonable, including: “How can we best use technology?
 How does it work?
-What does it allow, promote, and produce?” are legitimate.
+What does it allow, promote, and produce?”

 Ah.
 More questions regarding iPads, 1:1, and the like.

-When the iPad rollout in Los Angeles fell on its face, the utility of $30 million in hardware was put into question–and that’s a problem.
+When the iPad rollout in Los Angeles fell on its face years ago, the utility of $30 million in hardware was put into question–and that’s a problem.
 The popularity of the iPad in education has always been catalyzed by more than a little consumerism, so we might’ve expected some kind of correction.

 iPads are expensive mobile devices designed to play apps while glorifying Apple’s ecology.
 That doesn’t make them evil, but the idea that they were plug-n-play designed for classrooms may be naive.

-We’ll talk more about this soon, but Google–and specifically Google Apps for Education–continue to gain momentum on the ground, in classrooms.
+We’ll talk more about this soon, but Google–and specifically Google Classroom–continues to gain momentum on the ground, in classrooms.
 In lieu of janky aesthetics and unpolished interfaces, Google’s focus on utility, productivity, and low-cost Chromebooks, in addition to the critical universal sign-in for all Google products, can make management for schools and districts simpler–and schools like simple.